-This year the walk is all about the species we carry with us every day - the loon, polar bear, caribou and beaver – iconic Canadian species that grace our currency and remind us even the smallest steps and contributions can make a difference for Canadian wildlife..
+This year we invite you to make "big change" for wildlife, as our walk focuses on the iconic Canadian species found on our currency -- the loon, polar bear, caribou and beaver.
+These distinctly Canadian species remind us even the smallest steps and contributions can make a difference for Canadian wildlife.

-Donations received throughout activities in this campaign will be directed toward the Canadian Wildlife Foundation’s “Wild by Nature” initiative, a campaign designed to secure funding for critical CWF species at risk programs.
+Donations received throughout activities in this campaign will be directed towards critical CWF programs designed to help in species recovery.